Can your Fitbit cause skin irritation or rashes? Unfortunately, yes. Learn what I did to prevent my Fitbit from causing my skin to react.

 Your Fitbit has either anodized aluminum or surgical stainless steel components.
 Both of those include small amounts of nickel.
 All Fitbit models meet the European Union’s Nickel Directive for products that come into contact with skin.

-For most people, meeting this standard means that they will not develop skin irritations or allergic reactions to Fitbit products.
-However, a small subset of users who are particularly sensitive to nickel may develop reactions, usually contact dermatitis.
+Meeting this standard means that most people will not develop skin irritations or allergic reactions to Fitbit products.
+However, a small subset of users particularly sensitive to nickel may develop reactions, usually contact dermatitis.

 What materials and metals are in my Fitbit?

-To learn what materials your Fitbit model includes, visit the user manual for your Fitbit model and navigate to the section General Info and Specifications.
+To learn what materials your Fitbit model includes, visit the user manual for your Fitbit model and navigate to the General Info and Specifications section.

 There, look for the heading Materials and review for specific information related to your model.